7 Best Affordable Condo Insurance Companies of 2026

 Before you purchase condo insurance, it’s a good idea to ask a property manager or a board member for a copy of the master policy.

-In most condo complexes, the condo association master policy protects the exterior of your unit as well as the common areas and any amenities.
+In most condo complexes, the condo association master policy protects the exterior of your unit, the common areas, and any amenities.

 You can’t rely on your condo association’s master policy to protect you.
-To cover your personal property, personal injuries, and losses, you need a personalized condo insurance policy.
+You need a personalized condo insurance policy to cover your personal property, injuries, and losses.

 Condo HOA association insurance has different types of coverage.